 - Activity level – Active individuals or athletes may place greater stress on healing tissues, requiring additional support.

-- Treatment goals – Some patients seek PRP to reduce pain and inflammation, while others aim to delay surgery or improve joint function.
+- Treatment goals – Some patients seek PRP to reduce pain and inflammation.
+Others aim to delay surgery or improve joint function.
 These goals can influence the number of treatments required.

 Your orthopaedic provider will assess your progress and discuss the potential benefits of repeating the therapy.
-In many cases, PRP injections are spaced apart strategically to avoid overstimulation of tissue while still encouraging healing.
+In many cases, Your doctor spaces PRP injections strategically to avoid overstimulation of tissue while still encouraging healing.